 With more paved routes through the wilderness than Oregon or California, Washington is ideal for people new to Overlanding or traveling on a tighter schedule.
 The lush wilderness is studded with small towns under the shadow of Rainier and the Cascades.
 These open up easy detours for those wishing to veer onto the beaten path and explore Seattle or the Washington coast.

 Pacific Oregon showcases how tightly-knit civilization and wilderness can be.
-Its reach of the Pacific Crest Route begins East of Portland and ends south of Klamath Falls in Keno, on the CA border.
+Its reach of the Pacific Crest Route begins East of Portland.
+Then it ends south of Klamath Falls in Keno, on the CA border.
 The road strings together scenic byways, steep mountain climbs, inviting small towns, and some of the world’s most unusual geography.
 There are more miles off-pavement than in Washington’s path over the mountains, demanding more so more forethought and preparation.
-Still, the overall route is a smooth one with manageable distances between fuel sources.
+Still, the overall route is a smooth one with manageable distances between fuel sources. .

 From Mount Hood to Klamath Lake, Oregon’s Cascades offer a continual spread of visual drama.
-As you wind your way through the highest parts of the state, you’ll have chances for day trips to the state’s famously savage coast or its arid, less-explored wilderness east of the mountains.
+As you wind your way through the highest parts of the state, you’ll have chances for day trips.
+This includes the state’s famously savage coast or its arid, less-explored wilderness east of the mountains.

 In southern Oregon, the 33-mile rim drive loop around Crater Lake has some of the most astonishing views in North America.
-The U.S.’s deepest lake, it appears as if by magic after a long climb up and around the side of the 7,700 year-old volcano.
+The U.S.’s deepest lake is well worth it.
+It appears as if by magic after a long climb up and around the side of the 7,700 year-old volcano.
 The alpine air and deep, icy-blue waters invite travelers to stay a bit longer and take it in from every possible angle

 Between the imperial Mount Shasta and the Algodones Dunes [Photo] just north of the Mexican border, the PCOR’s California segment is a chance to challenge yourself, your preparation skills, and your vehicle as you experience the West’s glorious diversity.
 As you wind your way from Northern California’s pine forests through the Sierra Nevada and the Central Valley into the wastelands and Josha tree groves of the Mojave (or the other way around), you’ll find yourself wishing the trip was longer.